 - Use the standard ACC45 paper forms and use the claim number off the form.
 This requires manually entering claim numbers into SubmitKit and your patient needs to complete some fields twice eg. date of birth, address, if these are also on another form.
 You can either post these claim forms to ACC and when the claim has been processed you can import the claim.
 If still want to lodge the claim electronically you can use the claim number off the paper form and lodge the the claim through SubmitKit.
 There is also an ACC46 paper form which does not have a claim number and you can use SubmitKit to generate the claim number

 - Enter the claim details directly into SubmitKit.
-Then have the patient electronically sign the form, or print the form for the patient to sign
+Have SubmitKit automatically record the consent in your treatment notes, set this up in Settings -> Practice Setting, check with ACC on the details of what to ask for obtaining verbal consent.
+Or if you are wanting to obtain a signature, then have the patient electronically sign the form, or print the form for the patient to sign.

 - Have the patient complete and sign the form on a device.
 Learn more about using electronic devices for forms

 - Include a link to an online ACC form in your appointment confirmations and/or reminders.
 Your patient completes the patient and claim details, signs the form and sends it back to SubmitKit.
 Further details here.